sfc-gh-eraigosa/dotfiles/README.md

 systems where i plan to use git and cli based tools.
 I want a nice editor as well where the backgrounds and sytax highlighting work.

-I've been mostly developing puppet modules, so those will likely be the focus here.

-I use a chromebook for most of my UX development so after I get my new chromebook, I'll be installing cruton on it and adding some stuff to help me there.

 install
 ----
 1. You'll need homebrew, git and vim to setup your home folder.
 Make sure to install git and vim for your server, or ask your administrator to do this.